Published 29 Nov 2022

 Promote trust with suppliers with a transparent system

 By harnessing the power of a supplier audit software, communication across global supplier teams, including real-time monitoring of audit status, can be vastly improved.
-This can make for a much smoother and transparent audit experience, as well as providing both the client and supplier with richer quality control insights.
+This can make for a much smoother and transparent audit experience, as well as provide both the client and supplier with richer quality control insights.

 Vendor Audit Checklist

 A vendor audit checklist is used to ensure that the vendor’s quality management system (QMS) meets business requirements and standards.
 This checklist can be used by vendors to document and report any non-compliance to quality standards.
-It has 99 items and has been built to help the inspector to perform the following:
+It has 99 items and has been built to help the inspector to perform the following: Conduct a site walkthrough in the warehouse or production Use this template as a guide to identifying any risk detected Assign actions to responsible teams concerning urgent issues that may arise during the audit Complete the inspection with a digital signature and timestamp to validate the audit

 Supplier Quality Audit Checklist